MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dom.md

       + Specify a value in the field ‘Solver type’.
 There are two Solver types that are shipped out of the box – ‘Production Solver’ & ‘Simplified Solver’.
 The ‘Production Solver’ needs a special license key which is already licensed & deployed on production environments.
 For other environments, this special license key must be manually deployed.
 The ‘Simplified Solver’ is a mechanism to try out the DOM feature without having to deploy this special license.

- **Notes:**
+ > [!NOTE] **Notes:**

-   1. Organizations should not use the ‘Simplified Solver’ in Production environments
+   - Organizations should not use the ‘Simplified Solver’ in Production environments

-   2. While the ‘Simplified Solver’ provides the same set of capabilities as the ‘Production Solver’, there are limitations around performance (no. of order / order lines it can handle in a run) & convergence of results (may not be the best result with a batch of orders in specific scenarios)
+   - While the ‘Simplified Solver’ provides the same set of capabilities as the ‘Production Solver’, there are limitations around performance (no. of order / order lines it can handle in a run) & convergence of results (may not be the best result with a batch of orders in specific scenarios)

 4. Navigate to **Retail > Distributed order management > Setup > DOM parameters > Number sequences** tab

      + Assign the required number sequences to the different DOM entities.
 The Number sequences needs to be defined under **Organization administration > Number sequences > Number sequences** before they can be assigned to the entities

 5. The DOM feature supports the definition of different types of DOM rules and these DOM rules can be defined for a group of locations or individual locations and for a certain product category, product or variant.
 These grouping of locations that needs to be used for the DOM rules can be created as per the below steps:

 	+ Navigate to **Retail > Channel setup > Fulfillment groups**